gavinlyonsrepo/ADS1x15_PICO/README.md

 There are five example files.
 The example files are in example folder.
-To build the one you want, edit the Cmaketxt file add_executable(${PROJECT_NAME} section, comment in one example file path and one only.
+To build the one you want, edit the CMakeLists.txt file add_executable(${PROJECT_NAME} section, comment in one example file path and one only.

 | Path Name | Function |
 | --- | --- |